Daisies (Justin Bieber song)

-"Daisies" (stylized in all caps) is a song by Canadian singer Justin Bieber.
-It was sent to Italian radio airplay as the lead single from his seventh studio album, Swag, on July 14, 2025.
-Bieber wrote the song with producers Dijon, Mk.gee, Eddie Benjamin, Carter Lang, Dylan Wiggins, and Daniel Chetrit, alongside Tobias Jesso Jr. The alternative pop song talks about Bieber's relationship with his wife, Hailey Bieber.
-It features simple lo-fi instrumentation and explores themes of insecurities and commitment in a relationship.
-The song received widespread critical acclaim for its rawness, and charted within the top 5 in many countries including reaching number-one in the United Kingdom, Australia, New Zealand, Iceland and Estonia.
+"Daisies" is a song by Canadian singer Justin Bieber.
+It was sent to radio airplay as the lead single from Bieber's seventh studio album, Swag, on July 14, 2025.
+He wrote the song with producers Dijon, Mk.gee, Eddie Benjamin, Carter Lang, Dylan Wiggins, and Daniel Chetrit, alongside Tobias Jesso Jr. It is an alternative pop song that highlights simple lo-fi production.
+The track charted within the top five in many countries including reaching number one in the United Kingdom, Australia, New Zealand, Iceland, and Estonia.
+"Daisies" debuted at number one on both the United States and Global Spotify charts.
+The song was nominated for Best Pop Solo Performance at the 68th Annual Grammy Awards on February 1, 2026.

 Composition

 "Daisies" was described as an alternative pop track that features a lo-fi electric guitar, drums, and a "vintage doo-wop chord progression".
 The singer's signature "sweet and smooth R&B" style is balanced by a "chugging guitar and crashing percussion".
 Infused with a "groovy vibe", the song draws inspiration from Bieber's love life and the accompanying insecurities.
-"Daisies" explores the history of Bieber's relationship with his wife, Hailey Bieber, and emphasizes his commitment to her.
-He reflects on their time apart and the challenges they have faced together, also acknowledging the struggles they have encountered.
+“Daisies” is a love song.
 The singer occasionally feels uncertain and doubtful in his love but remains committed to overcoming the hardships, ultimately finding clarity and longing to reunite with his significant other.